RaminFallahi/passion-project-final/README.md

 # passion-project-final

-Description:
+DESCRIPTION:
 This project allows users to add/edit/read/delete new places to go on weekends.
 The application allows users to read each place to go belongs to which category and when is the best season to go to that location.

-Tables
+TABLES:
-There are three tables in my system: places, cetegory, and best season to go.
-Each place can have one category and one season to go, and each category and each season  can be in many places.
+The system consists of three tables, namely places, category, and best season to go.
+Each place has a single category and best season to go, while a category or season can be associated with many places.

-API Demonstration
-Places List
-The Places list displays the Places ID, Places name, as well as buttons for editing details and deleting the place.

-If you click on the each place, you will see a list of the places details such and the beast season to go to that place and its category. in details page you can edit the place or delete it.
+API:
+To demonstrate the functionality of the API, the Places List displays a unique ID, the name of the place, and options for editing and deleting the place.
+By selecting a specific place, the user can access its details, including its category and best season to visit.
+On this details page, the user can modify the place's details or delete it.

-Creating New place On the places list page, you can create new place by setting the place ID and place category and place season to go
+Additionally, the system allows for the creation of new places by setting the place ID, category, and best season to go on the places list page.

-category List
-has the list of categories.

-category details:
-by clicking on each category it takes you to that category details page which shows all the places that are belong to that category table.
+The Category List displays all available categories, and by clicking on each category, the user is redirected to the details page that shows all places associated with the selected category.

-beast season to go Table
-has the list of the best seasons to go.

-beast season to go details:
-by clicking on each beast season to go it takes you to that beast season to go details page which shows all the places that are belong to that beast season to go table.
+Similarly, the Best Season to Go table shows the list of seasons, and by clicking on each season, the user is redirected to the details page that shows all the places best suited for visiting during that season.